-Turn the key in steering lock to position 0 and only remove the key when the vehicle has stopped.
+Turn the key in the steering lock to position 0.
+Remove the key only when the vehicle has stopped.

 If the coolant temperature is very high (e.g. after hard driving on mountain roads), do not shut off the engine immediately, allow it to run for 1-2 minutes at increased idle speed.